fufunoyu/CZ4045---NLP/README.md

 ```

 ## Usage guide
 This section describes the steps or commands needed for running the code that solves the problems listed in the project assignment.
+Please ensure the `CellPhoneReview.json` has been placed in the `dataset/` folder before using any of the commands.

 #### 1. Dataset Analysis
 Execute the following command in `command prompt` to start Dataset Analysis.
 A trace sample is available [here](results/Dataset%20Analysis/trace.txt)